The Art of Seeing | NYU Langone Health

 Key Responsibilities of the Student while on Elective

-• Active participation in course sessions
+• Active participation and presence in all course sessions

 • Completion of weekly exercises